 Xenical (also called orlistat)

-Xenical prevents the absorption of some of the fat you eat.
+Xenical is available as a capsule and recommended for people with a BMI of 30 or more (obese).
+It prevents some of the fat you eat from being absorbed by your body.
 You should take it with liquids during a main meal or up to 1 hour after eating.
 If you miss a meal or eat a meal that contains no fat, you should skip your dose of Xenical.

-Eat a well-balanced diet, high in fruit and vegetables with less than 30% of calories from fat.
-More fat in your diet will increase the side effects of this medicine.
+Eat a well-balanced diet, high in fruit and vegetables, with less than 30% of calories from fat.
+More fat in your diet increases the side effects of this medicine.
 Your daily intake of fat, carbohydrates and protein should be distributed over 3 main meals.

 Because Xenical may decrease the amount of some vitamins that your body absorbs from food, you may need to also take a multivitamin supplement once a day.
 Take the vitamin supplement at least 2 hours before or after taking Xenical.
 You may also take your multivitamin supplement at bedtime.